karatelabs/karate/README.md

 ======================================================
 ```

-Karate will run `Scenario`-s in parallel, so if you have a `Feature` with multiple `Scenario`-s in it - they will execute in parallel, and even each `Examples` row in a `Scenario Outline` will do so !
+The parallel runner will always run `Feature`-s in parallel.
+Karate will also run `Scenario`-s in parallel by default.
+So if you have a `Feature` with multiple `Scenario`-s in it - they will execute in parallel, and even each `Examples` row in a `Scenario Outline` will do so !

 The parallel runner will output a `timeline.html` file in the report output directory mentioned above (`target/surefire-reports` by default) which is useful for visually verifying or troubleshooting the effectiveness of the test-run ([see video](https://twitter.com/KarateDSL/status/1049321708241317888)).